MAP & PARKING

 Metro riders can access Georgetown via the DC Circulator bus from the Rosslyn and Dupont Circle metro stations.
 See details in the DC Circulator section above.
 The Foggy Bottom-GWU Metro station, located on the blue and orange Metro lines, is a short 15-minute walk from Georgetown.
 The Rosslyn, Virginia station, located on the blue and orange lines, is a short walk across the Key Bridge to Georgetown.
 To plan your trip and for walking directions, visit www.wmata.com.

-Capital Bikeshare is in Georgetown!
+Capital Bikeshare has six stations in Georgetown!
 The program allows users to check out and return bikes from any of the 320 stations located throughout Washington, D.C., Maryland and Virginia.
-The 19-bike Georgetown units are located at the corner of K Street and 30th Street, at 34th Street and Water Street, at Wisconsin Avenue and O Street, at 37th Street and O Street, at Pennsylvania Avenue and 28th Street, and at the 1000 block of Wisconsin Avenue, at Grace Street.
+The 19-bike Georgetown units are located at the corner of K Street and 30th Street, at 34th Street and Water Street, at Wisconsin Avenue and O Street, at 37th Street and O Street (Georgetown University), at Pennsylvania Avenue and 28th Street, and at the 1000 block of Wisconsin Avenue, at Grace Street.
 Daily memberships are available for $7, monthly memberships are $25, and annual memberships are $75.
 For more about the program, visit www.capitalbikeshare.com.

 D.C. is serviced by two international airports and one national airport, Reagan National Airport (DCA), Dulles International Airport (IAD) and Baltimore-Washington International Airport (BWI).
 The Washington, DC Metrorail system has an elevated Metrorail station connected to the concourse level of terminals B and C at Reagan National Airport.
 Take the blue line towards Largo Town Center Metro station and get off at the Rosslyn Metro station.
 From here, board the DC Circulator bus to Georgetown.